ericbulloch/kwmd/README.md

 - Run the command: `export TERM=xterm`.
 This sets the terminal emulator to xterm.
 This is the default setting for Ubuntu.
 - Move your shell session to the background by hitting `^Z` (ctrl+Z).
 I need to run one more command and this process needs to be in the background for the command to work.
 - Run the command: `stty raw -echo; fg`.
 This disables the raw input and output and just sends it straight through to standard in and out.
 The `fg` command move the previous process from the background to the foreground.

+# Linux Privilege Escalation

+If I have a shell on a Linux machine, the goal is to become root.
+The process is part art and part science.
+Learning how Linux works and practicing can go a long way.
+Being creative is also very important.
+In my experience, enumeration is the most important skill with privilege escalation.
+For each user that I escalate to (whether vertically or horizontally), I run nearly identical steps with each user.
+The things that each user has access to can be very unique.